-Study examines characteristics, features of West Nile virus outbreaksJuly 16th, 2013 in Diseases, Conditions, Syndromes /
+Study examines characteristics, features of West Nile virus outbreaksJuly 16, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 An analysis of West Nile virus epidemics in Dallas County in 2012 and previous years finds that the epidemics begin early, after unusually warm winters; are often in similar geographical locations; and are predicted by the mosquito vector index (an estimate of the average number of West Nile virus-infected mosquitoes collected per trap-night), information that may help prevent future outbreaks of West Nile virus-associated illness, according to a study in the July 17 issue of JAMA.